 Perhaps you decide to walk a different path.
-You don’t need ‘training’ you have a natural talent and it’s easy enough to pick things up.
+You don’t need formal ‘training’ because you have a natural talent and it’s easy enough to teach yourself.

-So you decide to approach the galleries yourself.
-You’d think they would be only too happy to see talent walking through the door.
+So you decide to approach some art galleries.
+You’d think they would be only too happy to see fresh new talent walking through the door.
+OOPS.

-They don’t want just any Tom, Dick, or Harry turning up unannounced.
-An unknown wannabe?
-Unrepresented?
+They don’t want just any Tom, Dick, or Harry turning up unannounced, unknown, and unrepresented.
 Think again.

-Better by far to target the respectable and established second-tier galleries.
+It’s better by far to target respectable and established second-tier galleries.
 Good quality provincial galleries are far less snooty.
-That said few will appreciate a cold call, especially on a weekend but you can get away with it.
+That said, few will appreciate a cold call, especially on a weekend, but you can get away with it.